Role: UX/UI Designer and Print Designer

 Early teacher interviews confirmed this: they liked digital guides for planning but relied on print during class lessons.

-Working with R&D, we built an initial digital prototype using ST Math’s console styles.
-As we refined it, we:
+Working closely with R&D, we built an early digital prototype using ST Math’s existing console styles.
+As the concept evolved, we focused on a few key areas:

 - Expanded the information architecture to organize content from Unit → Investigation → Cluster → Lesson